 This fund invests at least 51% of its net assets in investments that are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
-Within this category, at least 10% of the fund's net assets qualify as sustainable investments (#1A Sustainable).
-Thereof the minimum share of sustainable investments with an environmental objective that are not compliant with the EU Taxonomy is 2% and the minimum share of socially sustainable investments is 2%.
-The actual share of sustainable investments with an environmental objective that is not compliant with the EU Taxonomy, and of socially sustainable investments, depends on the market situation and the investable investment universe.
+Within this category, at least 0% of the net assets of the fund qualify as sustainable investments (#1A Sustainable).